khalilliu/awesome-github-repos/data.md

 *   [vbuterin/blogmaker](https://github.com/vbuterin/blogmaker) - The self-made software package I used to make my blog.
 Feel free to use it!

-*   [letta-ai/letta](https://github.com/letta-ai/letta) - Letta (formerly MemGPT) is the stateful agents framework with memory, reasoning, and context management.
+*   [letta-ai/letta](https://github.com/letta-ai/letta) - Letta is the platform for building stateful agents: open AI with advanced memory that can learn and self-improve over time.

 *   [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - DeerFlow is a community-driven Deep Research framework, combining language models with tools like web search, crawling, and Python execution, while contributing back to the open-source community.